-This academic year, you will benefit from recent changes to our graduate programme and course offerings.
-The Department's goals were to update our academic offerings so we can offer you a greater variety of relevant courses that address the demands that our times ask of us all.
-We believe that you will benefit both from the changes that we have implemented and from the ones still to come.
-My colleagues and I will challenge you to be proactive, as you learn about past-present-future connections, or as you develop research skills to shed light on aspects of the Caribbean's and the World's past that still remain uncertain or misunderstood.
+The DOHA has responded to this need through the recent revisions to our graduate programme.
+We believe that there is now a greater relevancy and variety of course offerings that will help you to address the demands that our times make of us.
+You will learn about past-present-future connections, develop the research skills necessary to shed light on aspects of the Caribbean's and the World's past, learn new media for the presentation and teaching of history, and receive experience in the practice of Public History and Heritage.
 Whether you are in the MA or MPhil/PhD programmes, our courses and supervision will help you to enhance valuable skills for your careers.

-Once again, we wish to commit to be a student-oriented department and maintain the synergies between student and staff from which we can all benefit.
+One thing that has not, and will not, change is our commitment to excellence in education as this remains the best way that we can help you prepare to succeed in a constantly changing and competitive world.
+The Department is committed to being student-oriented and maintaining the synergies between student and staff from which we can all benefit.
 Please, make sure to use the Department's website, social media and other communication channels and share your feedback, as we continue breaking ground for the History and Archaeology Department of the future.